tarun10001/note-app-ReactJs/README.md

 1) React: A JavaScript library for building user interfaces.
 2) Redux: A state management library for JavaScript applications.
 3) TypeScript: A typed superset of JavaScript.
+4) Local Storage: For persisting data across browser sessions.
-4) CSS: Custom CSS for styling.
+5) CSS: Custom CSS for styling.

 # Here are the screenshots of note taking app
 ![](https://github.com/tarun10001/note-app-ReactJs/blob/main/screen/Screenshot%20(40).png?raw=true)